ebd622/fe-samples/routing/README.md

     ]},

 ```
 This is a finegrained control we can implement to protect a whole route and its child routes or just child routes.
+Depending on what kind of logic we need in our apps.